rishi2100/rishi2100/README.md

 ---

 > 💡 “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+When you have to explain it, it’s bad.”
+> — *Cory House*